Honoring and Celebrating our Scholars

-Above, L-R: Scholars Taylor Correawhite, Derek Hernandez and Alexander Torbov, with counselor Rhea Corson-Higgs.
+Above, L-R: Scholars Tyler Correawhite, Derek Hernandez and Alexander Torbov, with counselor Rhea Corson-Higgs.

 Over 120 scholarship recipients were honored at the 15th annual Youth Scholarship Awards Ceremony on Wednesday, June 7.
 The rising and current college students, along with their proud families, gathered at 301 Henry Street to celebrate their impressive academic achievements.
 Scholarships were awarded from the Abrons/Aranow Scholarship Fund, the Tannenbaum Scholarship Fund and the Sobie Scholarship Fund.

 Matt Phifer, Deputy Program Officer for Youth Services and Workforce Development, welcomed the students and guests.
 He acknowledged that the scholars were attending college during a tumultuous time, but said, “younger generations have always initiated change in our society.
 I’m very encouraged to see what you will do.”

 Above: Matt Phifer addresses the crowd.

 David Garza, Executive Director of Henry Street, said to the crowd, “Our scholarship ceremony is very special – a place where our past meets the present meets the future.”
 The past, he explained, refers to the Settlement’s rich 124-year history, particularly evident in the story of Louis and Anne Abrons, lifelong Henry Street supporters and the namesakes of the Abrons/Aranow Scholarship Fund.
 The present refers to our funders, who are currently providing the support for our scholars.
 The future, Garza said, are our scholars.
 “Henry Street’s mission is to open doors of opportunity.
 Tonight, we are opening doors to college.”

 Above: David Garza leads the audience in a round of applause.